CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 * Close (`exit`) also the interactive session.
 * Close SSH tunnel with `Ctrl + C`.

-## Custom Python environment with Jupyter Notebooks
+## Custom Python environment with Jupyter Notebook

-If you want to use a custom Conda environment with Jupyter Notebooks, the following workflow could be used (adapted to your situation):
+If you want to use a custom Conda environment with Jupyter Notebook, the following workflow could be used (adapted to your situation):

 ```bash